Ivy-O22/DESIGNING-A-PYTHON-APPLICATION-FOR-LIFO-INVENTORY-MANAGEMENT-IN-TECHNOLOGY-RETAILER/README.md

 ---

 ## Tools and Techniques
-  1.Python version 3.+: The system is written in Python because of its beginner-friendly syntax, support for dynamic data structures, and built-in error handling.
+  1. Python version 3.+: The system is written in Python because of its beginner-friendly syntax, support for dynamic data structures, and built-in error handling.
 It manages core tasks like adding and removing stock, user input, and product listing.

-  2.Text Editor or IDE (VS Code, etc.): The code is developed and run using a text editor or an IDE.
+  2. Text Editor or IDE (VS Code, etc.): The code is developed and run using a text editor or an IDE.
 These tools help streamline coding with useful features such as syntax highlighting, error detection, and integrated terminal support.

   3. Terminal Interface:  All interactions with the system take place through a text-based terminal.
 This keeps the system lightweight and avoids the need for a graphical user interface (GUI), making it easy to run on most computers.